Do you Need a Car in Japan?

 • Costs of commuting (how long your commute is, how often you use public transportation)

-If you already own a car but plan to move to Japan, you must realize that importing your vehicle will be costly and complicated.
-It also won’t increase your freedom since many toll roads and gas costs quickly add up.
+If you own a car but plan to move to Japan, you must realize that importing your vehicle will be costly and complicated.
+It also won’t increase your freedom since many toll roads and gas costs quickly increase.

 Is it worth having a car in Tokyo?